Comment on page

 Be aware that all the NRSDK features supported by XREAL Air are supported by XREAL Light .
 By default, both Support XREAL Light

-If you only want the application to run on a specific device (Light/Air), you may arbitrarily specify a single target device.
-In this way, NRSDK will not try to adapt automatically, and the app will not be running on unsupported devices.
+If you only want the application to run on a specific device, you may arbitrarily specify a single target device.
+In this way, NRSDK will not try to adapt automatically, and the app will not run on unsupported devices.

 Assets/NRSDK/NRKernalSessionConfig